hmrc/api-example-microservice/README.md

  ```

 ## hello-user
-This is a user-restricted resource (hence it requires a user token in the `Authorization` header`)
+This is a user-restricted resource (hence it requires an OAuth 2.0 token generated with the authorization code grant in the `Authorization` header`)

 request:
 ```